bill-c-martin/bill-c-martin.github.io/_posts/portfolio/2015-01-07-shipping-data-data-lake.md

 ### Challenges Overcame

-Just about everything was a challenge due to my lack of experience with the myriad of AWS and data technologies.

 The biggest challenges were:

 - Finalizing the finer details of the new architecture and process with the team
 - Divinating what exactly the Glue Crawlers were doing
-- Tracking down and fixing subtle data integrity issues using Jupyter notebooks
+- Tracking down and fixing subtle data integrity issues using Jupyter Notebook
 - Coordinating libraries and AWS services from Python code
 - Figuring out how choice resolution works and how Parquet files work

 ### Accomplishments

-Helped established new architecture and processes for the data lake's pipelines.
+- Helped establish new architecture and processes for data lake's pipelines.

-Built my first production-ready Python code.
+- Built my first production-ready Python code.

-Learned a lot about data lakes and ETL from a data science perspective.
+- Learned a lot about AWS Glue, ETL, data lakes, and Jupyter Notebook.

-Reduced AWS bill by 50% when the legacy RDS instance and pipelines were retired.
+- Got to be a part of a 50% AWS bill reduction when the legacy RDS instance and pipelines were finally retired.